OnlyDuncan/in-the-cards/README.md

 Firebase 10.4.0

 ## Project Status
-Still working on some issues with it rendering the incorrect data.
+Still want to make some adjustments to optimization and styling.

 ## Planned Changes
 Room for Improvement: